Build configuration

 options are given in addition of the "compilation-database"

-, these options are concatenated to the preprocessing command line (used by TrustInSoft Analyzer to parse the source files) after the preprocessing options extracted from the compilation database."compilation-database"
+, these options are concatenated to the preprocessing command line (used by TrustInSoft Analyzer to parse the source files) after the preprocessing options extracted from the compilation database.

 option, the analyzer will scan all compile_commands.json